-When you imagine your boss finally praising you for something you did well or you visualize getting that amazing date you are dreaming of, you are essentially telling your brain to respond as if those things were happening.
+When you imagine you finally start that mission-driven business you've been dreaming of or you visualize getting that amazing date you are dreaming of, you are essentially telling your brain to respond as if those things were happening.
 You create positive emotions out of thin air.

 Too often we let the good moments pass without savoring and fully enjoying them.
 Maybe your friend gives you a small gift, a colleague makes you laugh, or a rainbow stretches across the sky.
 These are just moments, and we could let the brief positive emotions that arise fade away just as quickly as the arose.
 Or we could savor them.

-When we savor moments, we attempt to fully feel, enjoy, and extend our positive experiences.
-Savoring is a great way to develop a long-lasting stream of positive thoughts and positive emotions because positive events are sometime far and few between.
+When we learn to savor our moments, we attempt to fully feel, enjoy, and extend our positive experiences.
+Savoring is a great way to develop a long-lasting stream of positive thoughts and positive emotions because positive events are sometimes infrequent.

 5. Capitalize on Positive Moments